Newport (city), Vermont: Local community public and private transportation

-RCT (Rural Community Transportation), a non-profit organization, runs out of Saint Johnsbury and services Caledonia, Essex, and Orleans counties.
+RCT (Rural Community Transportation), a non-profit organization, runs out of Saint Johnsbury and serves Caledonia, Essex, and Orleans counties.
 For general use, there are four buses north and south during the week from west Newport city to Derby, and two buses each way on Saturday.
-The fare is 25 cents.
+There is no bus fare.

 Railroads

 The city was once a junction for the Boston & Maine Railroad's Alouette and Red Wing trains splitting northwest to Montreal on the Canadian Pacific Railway and other Red Wing sections joining the New Haven Railroad's Connecticut Yankee and going directly north on Quebec Central Railway tracks to Sherbrooke, Quebec and Quebec City.
 Trains went south on Boston and Maine tracks towards New York City and on B&M tracks also towards Boston via Concord, New Hampshire.
 The Connecticut Yankee was the last strictly north–south international train, and it stopped going north across the border in the mid-1950s.

 Washington County Railroad (known by the reporting mark WACR) – In 2007 WACR was awarded a 30-year contract by the State of Vermont to operate the rail line between White River Junction and Newport.
 Today the only regular service on this line is freight traffic.

-Central Maine and Quebec Railway (known by the reporting mark CMQ) – The CMQ operates the line running northwest through North Troy and eventually on to Farnham, Quebec.
+Canadian Pacific Kansas City (known by the reporting mark CPKC) – CPKC operates the line running northwest through North Troy and eventually on to Farnham, Quebec.
 It interchanges freight traffic with the WACR at Newport yard, just south of town.

 The Massawippi Valley Railway line, which was part of the Quebec Central Railway, once ran east of Lake Memphremagog up to Lennoxville, Quebec, but it has been abandoned and the right-of-way has been converted into a mixed-use bicycle and walking path.